MementoMakoMori/MementoMakoMori/README.md

   * Step 3: train a [transformer model](https://github.com/MementoMakoMori/KerasNLPPractice) on the job text

 ### In general, I'm interested in...
-* Language models
-* Unconventional data
+* Expanding my dev toolbox
+* Playing with language processing
-* Improving my SQL & general data management skills
+* Brushing up on my SQL & general data management skills
-* Expanding my backend dev toolbox

 ### Other Projects
 #### At the [Recurse Center](https://www.recurse.com/):